sesps/SPS_SABRE_EventBuilder/README.md

 WHEN TESTING, RUN WITH WIDE WINDOWS

 ## Installation
-To install the event builder, the CMake build system is used.
-From the SPS_SABRE_EventBuilder directory first make a build directory:
+To install the event builder, the Premake build system is used.
+To install Premake, simply go to the [Premake](https://premake.github.io/) site and Download the right prebuilt binary for your system (there's no need to try and build from source).
+Place the binary in a location on your path so that you can call it on the commandline by simply typing `premake5`.

-`mkdir build`
+To clone the repository use `git clone --recursive https://github.com/sesps/SPS_SABRE_EventBuilder.git`.
+If you're using the devel branch be sure to specify this with the `--branch` flag.
+The recursive flag is important; this tells github to pull all submodules associated with the repository.

-Then, in the `build` directory, run the following command to build and install the release version of the event builder:
+Once the repository is cloned, go into the event builder directory and run the command `premake5 gmake2` on Linux or Mac for a Makefile style build, or `premake5 Xcode4` to build an XCode project on Mac.
+Then the program can be built using the standard methods of the chosen build type (i.e. `make` or XCode Build).

-`cmake -DCMAKE_BUILD_TYPE=Release .. && make install`
+The binaries are installed to the `bin` directory of the event builder, and should be run from the event builder directory (i.e. `./bin/EventBuilderGui`).

-This will compile and link all event builder programs and dependencies.
-The executables will be installed to the `bin` directory of the SPS_SABRE_EventBuilder directory, shared libraries for ROOT dictionaries will be in the `lib` directory (with necessary .pcm files), and the header files for the shared libraries will be installed to the `include` directory.
-To rebuild the program after a change to the code (assuming no files were added), simply run
+In general, one should only build for Release (this is the default), for maximum optimization.
+However, it can be useful to run in Debug (in make do `make config=debug`) when testing new features.

-`make clean && make install`
+Note: On Mac, if you have XCode installed, it is best to build through XCode.
+Results when linking can be unreliable otherwise.

-## GWMEVB vs. GWMEVB_CL
+## EventBuilder vs. EventBuilderGui
 There are two programs provided.
 They are `EventBuilderGui` and `EventBuilder`.
 The first is a full GUI version of the event builder.
 The GUI supports all conversion methods and the plotting tool.

 ### Building Events